Access Pass Authentication

 The Access Pass Expiration (in seconds) determine how long a user can use an Access Pass.
 The default is 604800s, or 1 week.
 This means that if you send a Secure Message to an external user with no user account on your LiquidFiles system, the Access Pass they will receive is valid for 1 week.

 Access Pass Remove After

-In order to make Access Pass Authentication as user friendly as possible, we keep expired Access Passes on the LiquidFiles system.
+In order to make Access Pass Authentication as user friendly as possible, we keep expired Access Passes on the LiquidFiles system for a fairly long time.
 On default they will be removed after 90 days.
 If someone enters an expired Access Pass, they will automatically receive a new one.